-Obligations rated A are considered upper-medium grade and are subject to low credit risk.
+Obligations rated A are judged to be upper-medium grade and are subject to low credit risk.

 Baa

 Obligations rated Baa are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics.